 Because Sunbrella fabrics are woven, they are also highly breathable, which is why they dry quickly with only air exposure.
 It's also important to know that Sunbrella fabrics are treated with a fluorocarbon finish, which enhances water repellency.
 This finish requires replenishment after vigorous cleaning.
 In most environments, a thorough cleaning will be needed every two to three years.

 In 1961, Sunbrella introduced its amazing outdoor weatherproof fabrics, which were unlike any other outdoor fabrics at that time.
 These fabrics felt as soft and comfortable as cotton yet performed remarkably in the outdoor sun without fading.
-These awning and marine fabrics were Sunbrella's trademark for over 15 years.
-But in the early eighties, Sunbrella rose to the occasion when asked about creating furniture grade fabrics for the outdoors, and by 2001, developed high-performance stress-free fabrics for the indoors as well.
+These awning and marine fabrics were Sunbrella's trademark for more than 15 years.
+But in the early 80s, Sunbrella rose to the occasion when asked about creating furniture grade fabrics for the outdoors, and by 2001, developed high-performance stress-free fabrics for the indoors as well.

 You'll find Sunbrella fabrics used in commercial, resort and even leading retail store locations.
 Logo and graphic design applications have furthered the advancement in brand identity.
 You can place a custom logo on any type of awning or umbrella you desire.